Aineoh/exploringidentity-AAD117/README.md

 Introduction
 In this module we have to create a monogram from our intials.
 This journal is to document the research I have done to produce my final monogram.

 Firstly I looked at the history of monograms.
-Traditionally a monogram is a combination of intials use to form one symbol.
-They have been used in religions
+Traditionally a monogram is a combination of intials used to form one symbol.
+They have been used in religions, royalty and businesses.

 ![Imgur](http://i.imgur.com/5k0cTXo.jpg)